openweathermap/deker/docs/deker/fine_tuning.rst

 HDF5 Options
 ============

 .. attention::
    If you are new to ``HDF5``, please, refer to the `HDF5 official documentation`_

 .. _`HDF5 official documentation`: https://portal.hdfgroup.org/display/HDF5/HDF5

 Very briefly, ``HDF5`` is a data model, library, and file format for storing and managing data.
-It supports an unlimited variety of datatypes, and is designed for flexible and efficient I/O and for high volume and complex data.
+It supports an unlimited variety of data types, and is designed for flexible and efficient I/O and for high volume and complex data.
 This format offers a big number of special tuning options.
 We will talk about ``chunks`` and data ``compression``.